How to report, spot and avoid scams

-When we need to verify who you are, we’ll send a unique code to the mobile you gave us when you opened your account.
+When we need to verify who you are, we’ll send a text message with a unique code to your mobile number.

-The text will state exactly what the code is for, like creating a new payee.
-You shouldn’t tell anyone what this code is other than a Metro Bank colleague.
-If someone asks for the code but for a different reason than is stated in the text message, you shouldn’t answer them.
+The text will state exactly what the code is for, like creating a new payee or authorising a payment for a purchase you have just made online.
+You shouldn’t tell anyone what this code is, other than a Metro Bank colleague.
+If someone asks for the code for a different reason than is stated in the text message, you shouldn’t answer.

 If you get a one-time passcode message you’re not expecting, give us a call on 0345 08 08 500.

-If we notice something suspicious or need to get in touch with you, we may send you an alert either by email or text message.
-If it’s a text, it’ll be from “METRO BANK”, ‘MetroBank’ or the number ‘80003’.
+If we notice something suspicious or need to get in touch with you, we may call you or send you a text message.
+If it’s a text, it’ll be from ‘METROBANK’ or ‘MetroBank’.